SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 }
 ```

+We also bound an animation to `visibilityTracker.isUserInterfaceHidden` changes so that controls fade in and out.

 ### Interaction tracking

-Usually you want to ensure that controls stay visible if the user is somehow interacting them.
-If a player layout namely provides a slider you usually don't want the slider to be animated away automatically while the user is still interacing with it.
-Such behaviors can simply be achieved by wrapping the area where user interaction must be tracked with an `InteractionView` which resets the visibility tracker delay:
+We want to ensure that controls stay visible if the user is somehow interacting with them.
+This behavior can simply be achieved by wrapping the player area where user interaction must be tracked with an `InteractionView`.
+The interaction view calls an action block when any touch is detected within its frame.
+In our case we simply reset the auto hide mechanism whenever this happens:

 ```swift
 struct PlayerView: View {